 Years ago, my parents befriended a young couple from their church named and Mark and Ann.
 My Dad and Mom were empty-nesters then and they were happy to have this young couple as surrogate children.
-When Ann gave birth to their child, a son named Thomas, my parents quickly adopted him as their own since Mark and Ann’s parents lived on the other side of the church.
+My brothers and I were spread across the country at that time.
+When Ann gave birth to their child, a son named Thomas, my parents quickly adopted him as their own since Mark and Ann’s parents lived on the other side of the country.

 My Mom loved to have Thomas over for visits.
 She also loved making meals for this family.
 Thomas was raised to give thanks before eating his meals.
 Soon after he learned how to talk, the boy took over the responsibility for saying grace.
 He would fold his chubby hands, bow his head and squeeze his eyes tight.
 He mumbled a prayer that included thanks for his parents, my parents and the food.
 With great clarity and force, Thomas ended his prayer with a firm, “Amen!” and then he always said with equal force, “Play ball!”

 I like the coda to the grace Thomas offered and as you prepare for service this week as the Church Leaves the Building.
 I say first pray and then go serve, or as Thomas said, play ball.